-Pages 444-445: The ability to unembed from an Illustrator document is new in Illustrator.
-Previously a few of these "new" features were available to Adobe Creative Cloud subscribers.
-It may be helpful to explain to students why this can be important.
+Page 420: It may be helpful to explain to students why embedding and unembedding can be important.
 Suppose you receive an Illustrator document and need to edit an image that is embedded.
 Unembedding the image data gives you the file to edit if you don't have it and the ability to update it as well.